Milla Jovovich

-Born in Kiev and raised in Los Angeles, Jovovich began modeling when Herb Ritts photographed her for the cover of the Italian magazine Lei in 1987.
+Born in Kyiv and raised in Los Angeles, Jovovich began modeling when Herb Ritts photographed her for the cover of the Italian magazine Lei in 1987.
 Richard Avedon featured her in Revlon's "Most Unforgettable Women in the World" advertisements.
-In 1988, Jovovich made her screen debut in the television film The Night Train to Kathmandu and appeared in her first feature film, Two Moon Junction.
+In 1988, she made her screen debut in the television film The Night Train to Kathmandu and appeared in her first feature film, Two Moon Junction.

-Jovovich gained attention for her role in the 1991 romance film Return to the Blue Lagoon, as she was 15 years old at the time.
+Jovovich gained attention for her role in the 1991 romance film Return to the Blue Lagoon.
 She was considered to have a breakthrough with her role in the 1997 French science-fiction action film The Fifth Element, written and directed by Luc Besson.
-She and Besson married that year, but soon divorced.
-She starred as the heroine and martyr in Besson's The Messenger: The Story of Joan of Arc (1999).
-From 2002 to 2016, Jovovich portrayed Alice in the action horror film franchise Resident Evil, which became the highest-grossing film series to be based on video games.
+Jovovich and Besson married that year but soon divorced.
+She starred as Joan of Arc in Besson's The Messenger: The Story of Joan of Arc (1999).
+From 2002 to 2017, she portrayed Alice in the action horror film franchise Resident Evil, which became the highest-grossing film series to be based on video games.